-Trading for a living?
+Trade for a living?
 Get info to stay out of trouble with the IRS.
 Learn about mark-to-market and unique tax considerations that impact full-time traders’ bottom lines.

 You’ve finally taken the leap into the world of full-time trading, and like all good traders, you want to take advantage of any edge that might help increase your profitability.
-So, let’s talk about taxes.
+So, let’s talk about trader taxes.

 Uncle Sam needs his slice, but your strategy can help determine the size of his piece.
 That’s right: There are unique tax considerations for those who trade for a living, and that can greatly affect your bottom line.

-First, let’s make sure you don’t run afoul of the Internal Revenue Service.
+First, let’s make sure you don’t run afoul of the Internal Revenue Service (IRS).
 In fact, the IRS has very strict rules to determine whether you qualify—by its standards—as a full-time trader and are entitled to use what is informally referred to as the “trader’s election.”